jamesplease/simple-segment-aggregation.js/README.md

 ##### `aggregate( group, scale )`

 It accepts a group of segments and returns a group of aggregates.
+The number of aggregates you get could be the same number of segments that you pass in, or less, but never more.

 `scale` can be any of the resolutions supported by [moment.js](http://momentjs.com/).
 A short list of examples include `days`, `years`, `weeks`.
 Moment's abbrevations